 - quadrivalent (protects against 4 strains)

 Who should get the influenza vaccine?
 All children and adults over the age of 6 months.

 Earn 100 yourpoints for every flu shot you and your family receive!*

-*3-Strain, 4-Strain, HD and Flublok vaccines are available while supplies last.
+4-Strain, Vaccine For Seniors, and Flublok vaccines are available while supplies last.
 Age restrictions apply, ask your pharmacist for details.
-Medicare and most insurance accepted. yourpoints offer valid with registered Thank You Card at Texas and Louisiana Brookshire's pharmacy stores.
+Medicare and most insurance accepted. yourpoints offer valid with registered Thank You Card at Texas and Louisiana Brookshire’s pharmacy stores.
 Not valid in Arkansas.
 Not valid with State and Federally funded programs.
 See brookshires.com/yourpoints for terms and conditions. yourpoints is not a gift card or gift certificate."
 See in-store pharmacy for more details.

 Pneumonia is a lung infection that can cause serious complications.
 It may cause someone to cough, run a fever and have a hard time breathing.
 For older adults, babies and people with other diseases, it can cause serious illness and even require hospitalization.
 Pneumonia can be more severe if someone is already ill such as having the flu.
 The most common way to catch pneumonia is to breathe infected air droplets from someone who has pneumonia.
 Patients that are at higher risk include anyone meeting the following criteria:

 - Are very young or very old

 - Have a chronic health problem, such as diabetes

 - Have a poor immune system because of HIV, AIDS, steroid use, or anti-rejection medications (people with organ transplants take these medications)